cardbattler/cardbattler.github.io/about.md

   while interacting with their teammates and opponents.

-The idea for Constelleum sparked in the fall of 2019 when one of our team members developed carpal tunnel issues.
+The idea for Constelleum sparked in the fall of 2019 when one of our team members developed limitations owing to carpal tunnel.
 The entire team enjoyed asymmetric, competitive video games including titles like Overwatch, Smash Bros, and Dota, but identified a need for inclusive gaming experiences that cater to diverse player preferences and physical abilities.
-The physical demands of FPS and MOBA gagmes were replaced with a turn-based, card-playing tactics core that rewards decision making and teamwork over reaction time or mechanical precision.
+The physical demands of FPS and MOBA games were replaced with a turn-based, card-playing tactics core that rewards decision making and teamwork over reaction time or mechanical precision.